top of page

 Ascent/Descent: +380 ft / -183 ft Trail Type: Lollipop

-Trails: Shellrock Lake Trail #700 & off trail section to create loop Note: There is a stream crossing and part of the loop around the lake (north & west sides) we had to bushwhack - BW2.
-Date hike was done: 11-16-19
+Trails: Shellrock Lake Trail #700 & off trail section to create loop Note: There is a stream crossing and part of the loop around the lake (north & west sides) we had to bushwhack.

 Once we reached the lake there was a wide creek crossing.
 The water level was low and there were logs across it to walk on.
 We walked around the lake in a counter clockwise direction.
-There were some cool primitive campsites along certain parts of the lake.
+There were some cool primitive campsites along certain parts of the lake on the east side.
 As we reached the opposite side of the lake from the stream crossing, the trail around the lake disappeared into a marshy dense tree/brush covered area.

-We bushwhacked our way through and ended up having to head away from the lake to the less dense forest to make our way to the rock slide area.
-We came back down to the lake as we crossed the rock slide.
-Once we made our way across we found the trail again and followed it back to where it met at the stream crossing.
+We bushwhacked our way through and ended up having to head away from the lake to the less dense forest to make our way to the rock slide area along the west side of the lake.
+We came back down to the edge of the lake as we crossed the rock slide area.
+Once we made our way across we found the trail again and followed it back to where it met at the stream crossing on the south side of the lake.

 The lake was really pretty.
 It was very still and clear so you could see the hills beautiful reflection in it.
 We even saw a fish in the water, it was so clear!
 The greenery around the lake was incredible!
 There was a lot of bright green moss and underbrush on the ground.
 It looked unreal.